Bacterial vaginosis: Screening

-Screening during pregnancy is not recommended in the United States as of 2020 because " the US Preventive Services Task Force concludes that the current evidence is insufficient to assess the balance of benefits and harms of screening for bacterial vaginosis in pregnant persons at increased risk for preterm delivery".
+Screening during pregnancy is not recommended in the United States as of 2020, because "the US Preventive Services Task Force concludes that the current evidence is insufficient to assess the balance of benefits and harms of screening for bacterial vaginosis in pregnant persons at increased risk for preterm delivery".

 Prevention

-Some steps suggested to lower the risk include: not douching, avoiding sex, or limiting the number of sex partners.
+Some steps suggested to lower the risk include not douching, not using perfumed soaps and limiting the number of sex partners.

-One review concluded that probiotics may help prevent re-occurrence.
-Another review found that, while there is tentative evidence, it is not strong enough to recommend their use for this purpose.
+Systematic reviews and meta-analyses from 2022 to 2023 have concluded that probiotics may help prevent re-occurrence.

 Early evidence suggested that antibiotic treatment of male partners could re-establish the normal microbiota of the male urogenital tract and prevent the recurrence of infection.
 However, a 2016 Cochrane review found high-quality evidence that treating the sexual partners of women with bacterial vaginosis had no effect on symptoms, clinical outcomes, or recurrence in the affected women.
 It also found that such treatment may lead treated sexual partners to report increased adverse events.

 Treatment

 Antibiotics

 Treatment is typically with the antibiotics metronidazole or clindamycin.
 They can be either given by mouth or applied inside the vagina with similar efficacy.
-About 10% to 15% of people, however, do not improve with the first course of antibiotics and recurrence rates of up to 80% have been documented.
-Recurrence rates are increased with sexual activity with the same pre-/posttreatment partner and inconsistent condom use although estrogen-containing contraceptives decrease recurrence.
+Other antibiotics related to metronidazole, including tinidazole and the newer secnidazole, are also approved and used to treat BV.
 When clindamycin is given to pregnant women symptomatic with BV before 22 weeks of gestation the risk of pre-term birth before 37 weeks of gestation is lower.
+Additional antibiotics that are not approved for treatment of BV but might work include macrolides, lincosamides, and penicillins.

-Other antibiotics that may work include macrolides, lincosamides, nitroimidazoles, and penicillins.
+Although antibiotics are effective, about 10% to 15% of people do not improve with the first course of antibiotics, and recurrence rates of up to 80% have been documented.
+Recurrence rates are increased with sexual activity with the same pre-/post-treatment partner and inconsistent condom use.

-Bacterial vaginosis is not considered a sexually transmitted infection, and treatment of a male sexual partner of a woman with bacterial vaginosis is not recommended.
+BV is not considered a sexually transmitted infection, and antibiotic treatment of a male sexual partner of a woman with BV is not recommended.